ShahjahanVighio/women-financial-inclusion/README.md

 Inclusion: Measures the gap between traditional banking and mobile wallet adoption.

 🤝 Contributing
 Contributions are welcome!
-If you have suggestions to improve the dashboard or additional data to add, feel free to fork the repo and create a pull request.
+If you have suggestions to improve the dashboard or additional data to add, feel free to Fork the repo and create a Pull Request.

 📄 License
 This project is open-source and available under the MIT License.

----

-### Is mein kya tabdeeli karni hai?
-1. **GitHub Link:** Jahan `YOUR_USERNAME` likha hai, wahan apna GitHub ka username daal dein.
-2. **Screenshots:** Agar aap apne dashboard ki koi picture le kar GitHub par upload karein, to aap README me